+CUIDAR workshop: young people in Genova, Italy, on a participatory mapping exercise in town As young people make clear, they don't want to encourage an over-regulation of public spaces.
+On the contrary, they want to keep these as spaces of autonomy, independence and self-regulation.
+However, they told us they need more information about what to do in the event of an emergency so they can actively contribute to making public spaces more resilient.
 Young people are seldom designers of public spaces, which tend to be the domains of adults.
 In our workshops participants were invited to think closely about where they lived; using drawings, aerial photographs and 3D shapes, they enjoyed making representations of their environment.
 Young people would go out around their local area noting particular features such as places they liked to congregate or places they found hazardous.
 This has the effect of strengthening children's spatial knowledge and allowing them then to re-draw their environment according to their own interests and needs.
 In this way, their observation skills were enhanced and this underpinned some of recommendations they made to emergency planners.

-CUIDAR workshop: young people in Genova, Italy, on a participatory mapping exercise in town Key Messages We now know that supporting children's right to participate in disaster management enhances disaster resilience and that this involves: working with children's needs and abilities; working with children's fears and anxieties and working across generations. - ► The CUIDAR Project has made an important connection between exploring children's rights and enabling their participation - ► CUIDAR has then connected children's rights with practices for enhancing and building disaster resilience, both for children and wider society - ► CUIDAR has demonstrated that risk education (for children and adults) must take account of the cultural diversity of children and young people Children want to know about risk Children want to know what to do in public spaces Children want to play a role in building community resilience POLICYMAKERS AND PRACTITIONERS MUST:
+Key Messages We now know that supporting children's right to participate in disaster management enhances disaster resilience and that this involves: working with children's needs and abilities; working with children's fears and anxieties and working across generations. - The CUIDAR Project has made an important connection between exploring children's rights and enabling their participation - CUIDAR has then connected children's rights with practices for enhancing and building disaster resilience, both for children and wider society - ► CUIDAR has demonstrated that risk education (for children and adults) must take account of the cultural diversity of children and young people Children want to know about risk Children want to know what to do in public spaces Children want to play a role in building community resilience POLICYMAKERS AND PRACTITIONERS MUST:

 Recognise children's right to be involved in disaster management Work with children locally, regionally, nationally Co-create child-centred disaster management plans Promote disaster education Note on Ethics Ethical considerations were vital to all the work undertaken during the CUIDAR project.
 Organisations should consult their own guidelines but also respect the points below.
 Clear ethics and safeguarding guidelines will ensure children and young people can be safely involved.
 This involves allowing children and young people the right to be heard safely.
 Children are valued as contributors to emergency planning and community resilience, but this must be ethical and children must be protected without undermining their rights and their development as active citizens.
 Information must be accessible and clear for children, their parent(s)/carer(s) and other organisations involved in disaster risk reduction.
 This includes creating accessible consent forms and separate forms for permitting visual images to be recorded that acknowledge children and young people know their rights about their recorded images.
-A clear data protection process for material generated should follow the 2018 General Data Protection Regulation (GDPR) requirements.
+A clear data protection process for material generated should follow the 2018 General Data Protection Regulation (GDPR)3 requirements.

-&lt;sup>3 ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr References Fothergill, A., Peek, L., (2015).
+3 ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr References Fothergill, A., Peek, L., (2015).
 Children of Katrina.
-University of Texas Press.
-Austin.
-USA.
+University of Texas Press, Austin, USA.